jtohfafarosh/Drupal-Adobe-DPS/README.txt

 INTRODUCTION
 ------------
+Herein you will find the now-deprecated DPSBridge module, which integrates Drupal with Adobe DPS.
+This module is now at end of life as a new AdobeDPS is being introduced to the market, and consequently a new and better DPSBridge module has been created.
+You can find that in sandbox on drupal.org.

+A note that you use this module at your own risk.
+It is no longer supported.

-The DPSBridge module converts selected articles into HTML stacks and then uploads the articles directly to Adobe DPS Folio Producer by utilizing the Folio Producer APIs.
+This older DPSBridge module converts selected articles into HTML stacks and then uploads the articles directly to Adobe DPS Folio Producer by utilizing the Folio Producer APIs.
 In addition, DPSBridge compares each selected Drupal article with the version in the folio and indicates when the content is out of sync.
 An